 - with no hope of recovery, and

-- death is imminent,
+- death is imminent.

-The “Living Will” is recognized in all 50 states and is useful for making your wishes clear for when you are terminally ill.
-However, it is not a broad health care declaration and should generally be used only in conjunction with the Durable Power of Attorney for Health Care and never as a substitute for it.
+The “Living Will” is recognized in all 50 states and is useful for making your wishes clear when you are terminally ill.
+However, it is not a broad health care declaration and should generally be used only in conjunction with the Durable Power of Attorney for Health Care and never as a substitute.

-You could choose to have your life prolonged unless you are in a coma which your attending physician believes to be irreversible, in accordance with reasonable medical standards at the time of reference.
+You could choose to have your life prolonged unless you are in a coma that your attending physician believes to be irreversible, in accordance with reasonable medical standards at the time of reference.
 This would allow life-sustaining treatment to be withheld or discontinued.

 You could also choose to prolong your life to the greatest extent possible without regard to your condition.